pytorch/glow/README.md

 The project has a few unittests in the tests/ directory.
 To run all of the unit tests simply run the command 'ninja test' (or gmake test).
 After compiling the project, a few test programs will be built under the /examples/ directory.
-The 'mnist' and 'cifar10' programs train and run the digit recognition and image classification benchmarks.
+The 'mnist', 'cifar10' and 'ptb' programs train and run the digit recognition, image classification and language modeling benchmarks.

 The default compilation mode is 'Debug'.
 This means that the compiler itself is easy to debug because the binary contains debug info, lots of assertions, and